aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-aws-secrets-manager.md

 - [AWS Secrets Manager access key and secret key](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access.html).

 :::note
-The integration with AWS Secrets Manager is not available through the Aiven Console.
+The integration with AWS Secrets Manager is not yet available on the Aiven Console.
-This feature can only be configured via the Aiven CLI, Aiven API, or Terraform.
+This feature can only be configured using the Aiven API, Aiven CLI, or Terraform.
 :::

 ## Configure secret providers